exercism/python/concepts/fractions/about.md

 (2, 3)
 ```

-Various standard Python functions also give the expected result:
+Various standard Python numeric functions also give the result you might expect from working with `int` and `float` types:

 ```python
 >>> round(Fraction(11, 3))